-5. The Apostasy, predicted by St. John Antichrist Apostates 1 John ii.18 -ii.
-19 'Little children, it is the last time: and as ye have heard that antichrist shall come, even now there are many antichrists; whereby we know that it is the last time.
-They went out from us, but they were not of us,' etc. Antichrist -ii.
-22 "Who is a liar but he that denieth that Jesus is the Christ?
-He is antichrist that denieth the Father and the Son" False Teachers -ii.
+THE PAROUSIA IN THE ACTS AND THE I EPISTLES 11 False Teachers Ditto 2 Tim. iii.
+3. iv.
+3. 'For the time will come when they will not endure sound doc- trine, but after their own lusts shall they heap to themselves teachers, having itching ears; and they shall turn away their ears from the truth, and shall be turned unto fables.'
+Antichrist Apostates 1 John ii.18 -ii.
+19 ^c Little children, it is the last time: and as ye have heard that antichrist shall come, even now there are many antichrists; whereby we know that it is the last time.
+They went out from us, but they were not of Judaising Teach- ers Titus i.
+10 'For there are many unruly and vain talkers and deceivers, spe- cially they of the circumcision.' us,' etc. Immoral Titus i.
+14. Titus i.
+16. 'Not giving heed to Jewish fables, and commandments of men, that turn from the truth.'
+Antichrist -ii.
+22 "Who is a liar but he that denieth that Jesus is the Christ ?
+He is antichrist that denieth the Father and the Son" immoral 1 Itus I. 16.
+'They profess that they know God; but in works they deny him, being abominable, and disobedient, and unto every good work reprobate.'
+False Teachers -ii.
 26 'These things have I written unto you concerning them that seduce you.'
 False Prophets -iv.1 'Many false prophets are gone out into the world.'
-Antichrist -iv 3 'Every spirit that confesseth not that Jesus Christ is come in the flesh is not of God: and this is that spirit of antichrist, whereof ye have heard that it should come; and even now already is in the world.'
+3. The Apostasy , False Teachers 2 Peter ii.
+I 'But there were false prophets also among the people, even as there shall be false teachers among you, who privily shall bring in damnable Antichrist -iv 3 'Every spirit that confesseth not that Jesus Christ is come in the flesh is not of God: and this is that spirit of antichrist whereof ye have heard that it should come; and even now already is in the world.
+In monochiter of etc. -ii.
+10. heresies, even denying the Lord that bought them, and bring upon themselves swift destruction?
 Deceivers and Antichrist 2 John, ver.
 7. 'For many deceivers are entered into the world, who confess not that Jesus Christ is come in the flesh.
-This is a deceiver and an antichrist.'
-Conclusions Respecting The Apostasy.
+This is a deceiver and an Immorality of the Apostasy -11.
+10. 'They walk after the flesh in the lust of uncleanness, antichrist.'